The Negro Motorist Green Book: African American travel experiences

-Before the legislative accomplishments of the civil rights movement, black travelers in the United States faced major problems unknown to most whites.
-White supremacists had long sought to restrict black mobility, and were uniformly hostile to black strangers.

-As a result, simple auto journeys for black people were fraught with difficulty and potential danger.
-They were subjected to racial profiling by police departments ("driving while black"), sometimes seen as "uppity" or "too prosperous" just for the act of driving, which many whites regarded as a white prerogative.
+Before the legislative accomplishments of the civil rights movement, car journeys for black people were fraught with difficulty and potential danger.
+They were subjected to racial profiling by police departments ("driving while black") and sometimes seen as "uppity" or "too prosperous" just for the act of driving, which many whites regarded as a white prerogative.
 They risked harassment or worse on and off the highway.
-A bitter commentary published in a 1947 issue of the National Association for the Advancement of Colored People's magazine, The Crisis, highlighted the uphill struggle blacks faced in recreational travel:
+A bitter commentary published in a 1947 issue of the NAACP's official magazine, The Crisis, highlighted the uphill struggle black people faced in recreational travel:

 Thousands of communities in the US had enacted Jim Crow laws that existed after 1890; in such sundown towns, African Americans were in danger if they stayed past sunset.
-Such restrictions dated back to colonial times, and were found throughout the United States.
+Such restrictions dated back to colonial times and were found throughout the United States.
 After the end of legal slavery in the North and later in the South after the Civil War, most freedmen continued to live at little more than a subsistence level, but a minority of African Americans gained a measure of prosperity.
 They could plan leisure travel for the first time.
-Well-to-do blacks arranged large group excursions for as many as 2,000 people at a time, for instance traveling by rail from New Orleans to resorts along the coast of the Gulf of Mexico.
+Well-to-do black people arranged large group excursions for as many as 2,000 people at a time, for instance traveling by rail from New Orleans to resorts along the coast of the Gulf of Mexico.

-In the pre-Jim Crow era this necessarily meant mingling with whites in hotels, transportation and leisure facilities.
+In the pre-Jim Crow era, this necessarily meant mingling with whites in hotels, transportation, and leisure facilities.
 They were aided in this by the Civil Rights Act of 1875, which had made it illegal to discriminate against African Americans in public accommodations and public transportation.
 They encountered a white backlash, particularly in the South, where by 1877 white Democrats controlled every state government.
 The Act was declared unconstitutional by the Supreme Court of the United States in 1883, resulting in states and cities passing numerous segregation laws.
 White governments in the South required even interstate railroads to enforce their segregation laws, despite national legislation requiring equal treatment of passengers.

 The Supreme Court of the United States ruled in Plessy v.
-Ferguson (1896) that "separate but equal" accommodations were constitutional, but in practice, facilities for blacks were far from equal, generally being of lesser quality and underfunded.
+Ferguson (1896) that "separate but equal" accommodations were constitutional, but in practice, facilities for black people were far from equal, generally being of lesser quality and underfunded.
 Blacks faced restrictions and exclusion throughout the United States: if not barred entirely from facilities, they could use them only at different times from whites or in (usually inferior) "colored sections".